CogStack/CogStack-Pipeline/README.md

 Note, Biolark and Bioyodie are external applications.
 Building their containers (and subsequently running their integration tests) may require you to meet their licencing conditions.
 Please check with [Tudor Groza](t.groza@garvan.org.au) (Biolark) and [Angus Roberts](angus.roberts@sheffield.ac.uk)/[Genevieve Gorrell](g.gorrell@sheffield.ac.uk) if in doubt.

 All being well, you should now be able to run the integration tests.
-Each of these demonstrate a different facet of turbo-laser's functionality.
+Each of these demonstrate a different facet of cogstack's functionality.
 Each integration test follows the same pattern:

 * Generate some dummy data for processing, by using an integration test execution listener
-* Activate a configuration appropriate for the data and run turbo-laser
+* Activate a configuration appropriate for the data and run cogstack
 * Verify results

 All integration tests can be run by using: